squidfunk/mkdocs-material/docs/tutorials/blogs/navigation.md

     You will notice that "Blog" is duplicated in the navigation structure.
-To avoid this, you can use the `navigation.indexes` feature to make the blog index the seciton index page for the blog:
+To avoid this, you can use the `navigation.indexes` feature to make the blog index the section index page for the blog:

     ```yaml hl_lines="3 4"
     theme: